-Research shows that 60.7 percent of search volume, or search demand is found in our friend’s head and shoulders.
-All that traffic is generated by a tiny number of keywords, 0.16 percent of them.
+Research shows that 60.7 percent of search volume or search demand is found in our friend’s heads and shoulders.
+All that traffic is generated by a tiny number of keywords, 0.16 percent.

-The other 40 percent or so of traffic, represented by the sloping back and tapering tale of the kangaroo, involves many millions of less popular search terms, keywords and strings of words.
+The other approximate 40 percent of search traffic is represented by the sloping back and tapering tale of the kangaroo.
+This percentage involves millions of less popular search terms, keywords, and strings of words.

 Go where the competition doesn’t

-Clearly, long-tail phrases don’t generate as much search volume, but that can be good for your business.
+Clearly, long-tail phrases don’t generate as much search volume.
+But a little secret: it can benefit your business and bring you more traffic.
 Keyword strategy involves identifying the low-competition topics that are hyper-specific to your business and tagging your content with those keywords.

-Even with lower search volumes, keyword-rich content can bring excellent SERP results and help you reach your target audience to earn higher conversion rates.
+Even with lower search volumes, keyword-rich content can bring excellent SERP results.
+It can also help you reach your target audience to earn higher conversion rates.

-For example, a Google query for this phrase — ice cream — brings more than 1.6 billion results.
-That’s a head term that could give your website brain freeze.
-People could be looking for recipes, brand names, trends or any number of variations.
+For example, Google’s search results for this broad keyword — ice cream — bring more than 1.6 billion hits.
+That’s a “head term” that could give your website a brain freeze.
+People could be looking for recipes, brand names, trends, or variations of your seed keyword.

 A related phrase — ice cream shop — a longer long tail, gets 2 billion results.
-Apparently every ice cream shop in the world is competing to get the top ranking.
+Apparently, every ice cream shop with an online presence is competing to reach the top ranking.

 If you refine that search — ice cream shop Pittsburgh — you get a mere 31,000,000 million results.
 A narrower query — ice cream shop fifth avenue Pittsburgh — brings it down to 1.7 million hits.
 But even more important than the number is the search intent.

-Someone doing that last search is almost certainly interested in some way in buying ice cream on Fifth Avenue in Pittsburgh.
-If you sell ice cream on Fifth Avenue in Pittsburgh, do you want to try to reach that smaller number of searchers, or the billions who are interested, in some form or fashion, in ice cream?
+Someone doing that last search is almost certainly interested in buying ice cream on Fifth Avenue in Pittsburgh.
+If you sell ice cream on Fifth Avenue in Pittsburgh, do you want to try to reach that smaller number of searchers or the billions who are interested in ice cream in any form or fashion?

 How do I develop and execute long-tail SEO?

-In order to execute a long-tail SEO strategy, you need to know what your specific goals are for your long-tail keywords.
+To execute a long-tail SEO strategy, you need to know your specific goals for your long-tail keywords.
 Most goals can fall under the following three categories:

 - Increase traffic